Copyright 1994 - 2018 Bill's Bible Basics

 It behooves us then to constantly be aware of their tactics, and the deceptive lies that they spread.
-This is precisely why I have written so many articles on this topic; that is, because I want my readers to be careful regarding what they read, hear, see and believe.
-Ironically, it seems that the biggest web that is used by the Children of Darkness is the web itself; that is, the Internet.
+This is precisely why I have written so many articles on this topic.
+That is, because I want my readers to be careful regarding what they read, hear, see and believe.
+Ironically, it seems that the biggest web that is used by the Children of Darkness is the web itself.
+That is, the Internet.
 Those of you who surf the web on a regular basis will know exactly what I am talking about.
 There are literally thousands, and probably millions, of sites which now propagate Satan's garbage.
-Not too long ago, I read some information which stated that currently, there are approximately seventy to eighty million active websites.
+Not too long ago, I read some information which stated that currently, there are approximately seventy to eighty million active web sites.
 That figure allows for a vast web of deception.
-That does not even include all of the major social networks such as Facebook, Twitter, Google+, Tumblr, Pinterest, Instagram, LinkedIn, Blogger, etc., where collectively-speaking, there are billions of people exchanging information, regardless of whether or not that information is true.
+That does not even include all of the major social networks such as Facebook, Twitter, Google+, YouTube, Tumblr, Pinterest, Instagram, LinkedIn, Blogger, and a number of others, where collectively-speaking, there are literally billions of people exchanging information, regardless of whether or not that information happens to be true.

 While I've painted Christians as one of the intended targets and victims of this web of deception, let us not forget that in contrast, we are also commanded by Jesus to spread our own evangelical nets far and wide as well.
-As Jesus told His Disciples two thousand years ago:
+Consider what the Lord told His Disciples almost two thousand years ago in the following verses:

 ". . .
 Follow me, and I will make you fishers of men."